rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-ruby.md

 ### (using the Bunny Ruby Client)

-In this part of the tutorial we'll write two small programs in Ruby; a producer that sends a single message, and a consumer that receives messages and prints them out.
+In this part of the tutorial we'll write two small programs in Ruby; a producer (sender) that sends a single message, and a consumer (receiver) that receives messages and prints them out.
 We'll gloss over some of the detail in the [Bunny](http://rubybunny.info) API, concentrating on this very simple thing just to get started.
 It's a "Hello World" of messaging.